actuino/unicorn-display/Minecraft/readme.md

 # Command a physical LED display from within a Minecraft Virtual World

-!!
-DO NOT TRY YET !!
-Preliminary Version !!

 ## What you'll need

 * A Raspberry Pi Zero with Raspbian